 Respiratory Physiotherapy is a specialist branch of Physiotherapy aimed at those with breathing problems.
 It normalises and maximises your breathing function through breathing control exercises and re-education, postural exercises, sputum clearance techniques and education.
 Respiratory Physiotherapy aims to promote healthy breathing patterns and to reduce the impact of chronic respiratory disease.

 Our experienced Respiratory Physiotherapist, Sarah Fowler, offers the following range of treatments:

 Sarah also offers Buyteko training for Asthma sufferers.

-Sarah holds regular clinics on Monday and Wednesday mornings and also offers home visits.
+Sarah holds regular clinics at Hadleigh on Wednesday mornings and also offers home visits.